-The above points (except 5) constitute components of FAIR-Health principles.
+The first 5 points above constitute components of FAIR-Health principles.

 The Directory is a metadata and public data information service with aggregated information about biobanks, their sample and data collections, as well as additional services offered by the biobanks.
 The BBMRI-ERIC National Nodes are responsible for providing and curating the data in the Directory for the respective country.
-The Directory 3.3 contains more than 520 biobanks hosting 1405 sample and data collections, with an estimated 100,000,000+ samples.
+The Directory contains nearly 700 biobanks hosting over 2,500 sample and data collections, with an estimated 100,000,000+ samples.
 The Directory uses MIABIS 2.0 Core as a data model and provides a documented REST API for accessing and manipulating the data (authentication is required for editing data).

 Implementing the BBMRI-ERIC Access Policy, the BBMRI-ERIC Negotiator is a communication platform between researchers requesting samples/data and biobanks indicating that they have material and data suitable for the outlined research project.
 It allows a requesting researcher to communicate effectively with multiple biobanks at the same time, while it also allows biobanks to provide sample/data availability information confidentially to the researcher.
-The Negotiator is currently connected to the BBMRI-ERIC Directory: the researcher searches for candidate biobanks and collections in the Directory and then proceeds to the Negotiator.
-Once the BBMRI-ERIC Locator has been released, the Negotiator will be accessible through both the Directory and Locator.
-Access to the Negotiator requires authentication and the requesting researcher needs to have a research project in order to allow biobanks to assess compliance with available informed consent and secondary use of data permits.
+The Negotiator is currently linked to the BBMRI-ERIC Directory and Sample Locator: the researcher searches for candidate biobanks and collections in the Directory or the Locator and then proceeds to the Negotiator.
+Access to the Negotiator requires authentication and the requesting researcher needs to have a research project in order to allow biobanks to assess compliance with the available informed consent and secondary use of data permits.

 Biobankers and researchers based in BBMRI-ERIC Member/Observer States can request the BBMRI-ERIC Self-Assessment Surveys online and submit them after completion, including a compliance statement signed by the biobank manager.
 BBMRI-ERIC then reviews the surveys and awards quality grades.
 If a biobank/sample collection meets the quality criteria according to CEN/TS, it will be flagged in the BBMRI-ERIC Directory, increasing their visibility.
 Using the Self-Assessment Survey, biobankers and researchers are encouraged to meet certain quality standards on the one hand, while getting valuable feedback on their quality management procedures on the other hand.
 The SAS tool has been developed by the quality services of BBMRI-ERIC in collaboration with 106 quality experts from all over Europe.